-5.2.1 Saved Effort.
+5.1.1 Saved Effort

 The performance of the human-AI hybrid team is assessed through inclusion rate (IR) and human effort (HE).
-Figure 7 shows the variation of IR with HE when our model is trained with different training sizes.
+Figure 5 shows the variation of IR with HE when our model is trained with different training sizes.
 The grey "Without ML" line in the figure corresponds to the condition where the human agents work alone without any AI agent.
 Since the human agents randomly screen papers form the dataset, IR is equal to HE in this case.
 The orange "Ideal" line close to the y-axis denotes the ideal case, in which each screened document is an included document, and no excluded documents are screened.
 The slope of this line is 5,281 (the total number of included papers) / 68,539 (the total number of papers in the dataset).
-The other curves in the figure describe how the IR changes as the human agent is trained on the datasets with different sizes.
+The other curves in the figure describe how the IR changes as the human agents invest more screening efforts when the BERT-based AI agent is trained on the datasets with different sizes.